Create a Rust project

 how to approach reusing contracts as dependencies.

-Additionally, we added one core dependency for smart contracts: the
+Additionally, we added some core dependencies for smart contracts:

 cosmwasm-std